Post By Jennifer Drean, Deliberate Directions Success Strategist

 The Richest Man in Babylon by George S. Clason

 This a very short and easy read, great for anyone embarking on their journey to wealth.
 George S. Clason describes laws of money as the equivalent of laws of gravity and that if you understand and follow these laws, anyone can become wealthy.
-He uses a story telling format to discuss the seven simple rules of wealth, including: always pay yourself first by saving at least 10%, live below your means by following a budget, invest wisely, avoid get rich quick schemes, buy don’t rent your home, carry a life insurance policy, and expand your skillset and knowledge to increase your earning potential.
+He uses a story telling format to discuss the seven simple rules of wealth, including: always pay yourself first by saving at least 10%, live below your means by following a budget, invest wisely, avoid get rich quick schemes, buy don’t rent your home, and expand your skillset and knowledge to increase your earning potential.

 “The reason why we have never found measure of wealth.
 We never sought it.”